Adaptive strategies for the urban floodplain of Hotspot Rotterdam (HSRR09)

 Politico-administrative considerations: establishing flood management standards – Regional and local authorities are responsible for flood management in the areas outside the levees.
 The task definition and opportunities for a storm surge resilient layout should be part of the basic principles applied in the development of areas outside the levees.

-Planned economy: storm surge resilience as part of the land utilisation – Innovations are required in order to establish a connection between the investments for short- and long-term climate adaptation tasks.
+Planned economy: storm surge resilience as part of the land utilization – Innovations are required in order to establish a connection between the investments for short- and long-term climate adaptation tasks.
 For this purpose, we should investigate ways in which the value of storm surge resilience can be included in land use.

 Perception: raising awareness on flood management and feasible adaptive measures – Overall awareness of the vulnerable position of the areas outside the levees is relatively low among residents and users.
 The survey questions should centre on this area of tension between opportunities to raise awareness and the feasibility of adaptive strategies.